vinlara/cs335project/README.md

 ## How to Play

 <a href="#table-of-contents">[Back to Top]</a>
-Move your mouse to control the debris
+Move your mouse to control the debris<br>
 Press <b>Space</b> to split apart